 by Attorney Jennifer Kahl on Monday, January 28, 2019

 After consulting with an experienced estate administration attorney, you have determined that it is necessary for you to open a formal probate estate.
+(Click here to see if it’s necessary to open a formal probate estate).
 This probably means that the value of the probate estate is over $50,000 and none of the strategies for administering small estates apply.
 So, where do you start?

 The Personal Representative